 How many subjects are available in Paper 2 of Rajasthan SET Syllabus 2026?

-The examination covers over 30 subjects—including Commerce, History, Political Science, English, and Hindi—ensuring that the assessment remains relevant to various postgraduate disciplines.
+The exam covers over 30 subjects, including Commerce, History, Political Science, English, Hindi, and more, all mapped to postgraduate-level academic disciplines.

 Is there negative marking in Rajasthan SET 2026?

-Good news for aspirants: there is no negative marking in the Rajasthan SET.
-You can confidently attempt all questions without the risk of score penalties.
+Good news for test-takers: there is no negative marking in the Rajasthan SET.
+You are encouraged to attempt all questions to improve your overall score.

 Where can I get the official Rajasthan SET Syllabus 2026?